What is the Office of Indigenous Engagement?

 In addition to teaching enabling, undergraduate and post graduate courses that increase knowledge and understanding of the history of Aboriginal and Torres Strait Islander people and the issues affecting them in contemporary society, the Office of Indigenous Engagement provides support to other Schools within CQUniversity to increase their accessibility to Aboriginal and Torres Strait Islander people.

 The Office of Indigenous Engagement encourages Aboriginal and Torres Strait Islander students to take up every opportunity available to them to assist them to succeed with their studies at CQUniversity.
 This includes applying for all available scholarships and asking for assistance where needed.
-Tutoring can be arranged for Aboriginal and Torres Strait Islander students who are undertaking an undergraduate program by contacting the Office of Indigenous Engagement on 1800 651 891 or 4930 9250.
+Tutoring can be arranged for Aboriginal and Torres Strait Islander students who are undertaking an undergraduate course by contacting the Office of Indigenous Engagement on or 4930 9250.

 Professor Bronwyn Fredericks